alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am currently working toward the Phd degree in [Prof. WANG Cong's research group](https://cyber.cs.cityu.edu.hk/en/home/index.html){:target="\_blank"} at the City University of Hong Kong.
+I am currently a Postdoc researcher in [Prof. WANG Cong's research group](https://cyber.cs.cityu.edu.hk/en/home/index.html){:target="\_blank"} at the City University of Hong Kong.
+I received my Ph.D degree in June 2022.

 My research interests include *applied cryptography*, *blockchain*, and *network security*.
 Notably, my thesis comprehensively studies the undergoing decentralized storage projects such as Filecoin and Chia, and proposes efficient zero knowledge auditing designs for blockchain-enabled validation.